ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ## Efficient use of the interactive shell

-A shell can be used quite efficiently if its features are familiar and if it is configured to simplify common operations.
+A shell can be used quite efficiently once you become familiar with its features and configure it to simplify common operations.

 ### aliases